peterjc/thapbi-pict/docs/quick_start.rst

 of the samples are your negative controls and/or manually setting the minimum read abundance.

-Also, interpretting the main reports is much easier if you can provide suitably formatted metadata.
+Also, interpreting the main reports is much easier if you can provide suitably formatted :ref:`metadata <metadata>`.
 Happily, you can re-run the pipeline and it will re-use any already generated intermediate files.

 .. image:: images/pipeline-meta.svg
    :alt: Flowchart summarising THAPBI PICT pipeline, from raw paired FASTQ files to reports, using metadata.